pagekit/docs/architecture-events.md

 in `Symfony\Component\HttpKernel\KernelEvents`.
 Since every component can dispatch events at any given time, there are a lot of different events.

-A great tool to see the events is the profiler toolbar that you can enable in Pagekit's admin area in the *Settings > System* section.
-You will get a bar at the bottom of the browser window - just navigate to the *Events* tab to see a detailed overview of events in your system and event listeners that were not called during this request.
+**Note** A great tool to see all events is the profiler toolbar that you can enable in Pagekit's admin area.